zackn9ne/module2_set1/README.md

 # lab  11
-- read this book up to chapter 1.3 where it says about doing the command `rails new hello_app`
+- read this book: https://www.railstutorial.org/book/beginning up to chapter 1.3 for this particular `lab 11` where it says about doing the command `rails new hello_app`
 - either use rails locally or
 - go to c9.io
 - sign up with your github